SynBioDex/pySBOL2/docs/repositories.rst

 PySBOL2 supports three kinds of searches: a **general search**, an **exact search**, and an **advanced search**.

 The following query conducts a **general search** which scans through `identity`, `name`, `description`, and `displayId` properties for a match to the search text, including partial, case-insensitive matches to substrings of the property value.
-Search results are returned as a `SearchResponse` object.
+Search results are returned as a list.

 .. code:: python